raspberrypilearning/servo-to-crumble-using-crumblisers/en/step_1.md

 ![Crumbliser connected to Crumble +ve & -ve](images/crumbliser_to_crumble_power.png)

-Finally, choose which terminal - A, B, C or D - of the Crumble you want to use to control the servo.
+Finally, choose which terminal, A, B, C or D, of the Crumble you want to use to control the servo.
 Connect a crocodile clip between that terminal and the 'S' terminal of the Crumbliser.

 ![Crumbliser connected to a servo plug](images/crumbliser_to_crumble_signal.png)